OpenMDAO/OpenMDAO-Framework/docs/user-guide/install.rst

 Now you are ready to start using OpenMDAO.

+When you are done using OpenMDAO, you can deactivate the environment by typing:

+""
+   deactivate

 .. note:: If you need an earlier version of OpenMDAO, its bootstrap script can be downloaded from:
    ``http://openmdao.org/downloads/<openmdao_version>/go-openmdao.py``